 While it might be tempting to dismiss office romances as irrelevant to business, the possibilities of a workplace relationship going wrong threatens to disrupt both productivity and collegiality - a disruption that is likely, ultimately, to harm your bottom line.

-Should you have an office romance policy?
+Should you have a workplace romance policy?

 Since there are no laws prohibiting employees from dating each other, owners and managers of small businesses are under no obligation to enforce an office romance policy (though it is worth noting that employers are obliged to treat employees fairly, which means not discriminating against employees involved in workplace romances on the basis of protected characteristics such as gender or sexual orientation).
+For more on this, read employment solicitor Catherine Wilson's blog post: Are romantic relationships in the workplace illegal?

 However, given the potential perils of allowing office relationships to develop unchecked, implementing an office romance policy might be the best way of protecting your business from the all-too-likely messy outcome of a workplace love affair.
 If putting together a whole HR office romance policy strikes you as too burdensome, there are a few quick and easy things you can do that will protect your business from workplace affairs gone wrong: